brajesh-lab/React-what-floating-button/README.md

     <div>
       <WhatsAppWidget
         phoneNumber="+971563946650"
-        companyName="Dheera Global"
+        companyName="Company Name"
         companyLogo="/logo.png"
-        message="Welcome to Dheera Global!
+        message="Welcome to Company Name!
 How can we assist you today?" replyTime="Usually responds in a few minutes"
         position="left"
         buttonSize={70}